splunk/public-o11y-docs/gdi/get-data-in/application/istio/istio.rst

 Forwarding telemetry from Istio to the Collector might generate undesired telemetry.
 To avoid this, do one of the following:

 - Run the Collector in a separate namespace that lacks the Istio proxy.
 - Add a label to the Collector pods to prevent the injection of the Istio proxy.
-This is default configuration when the ``autodatect.istio`` parameter is set to ``true``.
+This is default configuration when the ``autodetect.istio`` parameter is set to ``true``.
 - If you need the Istio proxy in the Collector pods, disable tracing in the Collector pods.
 For example:

    .. code-block:: yaml